-These behaviours provide a guide to maintaining positive and constructive relations between officers and equally can be applied to relations between members and officers.
-Members and Chief Officers will lead by example by demonstrating these Core Behaviours in how they relate to one another.
+These principles provide a guide to maintaining positive and constructive relations between officers and equally can be applied to relations between members and officers.
+Members and Chief Officers will lead by example by demonstrating these principles in how they relate to one another.